Ismaila Soro

-Ismaila Wafougossani Soro (born 7 May 1998) is an Ivorian professional footballer who plays as a defensive midfielder for Saudi Pro League club Al-Riyadh.
+Ismaila Wafougossani Soro (born 7 May 1998) is an Ivorian professional footballer who plays as a defensive midfielder for TFF 1.
+Lig club Sakaryaspor.

 Club career

 Celtic

 On 27 January 2020, Soro signed a four-and-a-half-year deal with Celtic.
 He joined the Scottish champions after representing Bnei Yehuda in the Israeli Premier League since 2018.
-He scored his first goal for Celtic in a 3–0 win over Dundee United on 30 December 2020.
+He scored his first and only goal for Celtic in a 3–0 win over Dundee United on 30 December 2020.

 Beitar Jerusalem

 On 1 September 2023, Soro joined Israeli Premier League club Beitar Jerusalem on a two-year contract.

 Al-Riyadh

 On 18 August 2025, Soro joined Al-Riyadh on a free transfer.

 International career

 Soro made his debut for Ivory Coast national team on 11 June 2021 in a friendly against Ghana.